-i. two soft bound copies of the thesis.
+two soft bound copies of the thesis.
 However, if (a) all examiners are agreed to accept electronic versions of the thesis or (b) the examination takes place under exceptional circumstances, then the thesis submission may be wholly electronic.
-All signed declarations linked to postgraduate research thesis submission should contain either written signatures or e-signatures.
+All signed declarations linked to postgraduate research thesis submission should contain either written signatures or e-signatures. ii.
+An electronic copy of the thesis, in a structure and format that is exactly the same as the printed version, to be submitted as a pdf document.

 The submitted thesis must contain:

-- A summary/abstract of up to 600 words. - A declaration to certify that the work has not been accepted for any award, and is not being submitted concurrently for any award unless as agreed by the University for approved dual awards. - A declaration to confirm that the candidate is submitting the work with their Supervisor(s) agreement. - A statement to confirm that the thesis is the candidates own work, using one of:
+- A summary/abstract of up to 600 words. - A declaration to certify that the work has not been accepted for any award, and is not being submitted concurrently for any award unless as agreed by the University for approved dual awards, and to confirm that the thesis is the candidate's own work using the declaration shown below:

 'I hereby declare that this thesis is the results of my own investigations, except where otherwise stated.
 All other sources are acknowledged by bibliographic references.
-This work has not previously been accepted in substance for any degree and is not being concurrently submitted in candidature for any degree unless, as agreed by the University, for approved dual awards.'
+This work has not previously been accepted in substance for any degree and is not being concurrently submitted in candidature for any degree unless, as agreed by the University, for approved dual awards.